shaimeabdelalim/todo-list-c/README.md

-# todo-list-c
+# Todo List in C

-Simple To-Do List application written in C
+Simple console application written in C to manage a todo list.

+## Features
+- Add a task
+- View tasks
+- Delete a task

+## How to run

+Compile:
+gcc main.c -o todo

+Run:
+./todo

+## Author
+Shaimaa Abdelalim